codemismatch/rubylearning/content/pages/tutorials/ruby-open-classes.md

     url: /tutorials/ruby-symbols/
 ---

-> Adapted from Satish Talim’s “Ruby Open Classes” lesson.
+> Adapted from Satish Talim's "Ruby Open Classes" lesson.

-Ruby classes are **open**, meaning you can reopen them at any time to add or override methods—even built-in classes like `String` and `Integer`.
-This power fuels Ruby’s expressive DSLs, but it requires discipline.
+Ruby classes are **open**, meaning you can reopen them at any time to add or override methods--even built-in classes like `String` and `Integer`.
+This power fuels Ruby's expressive DSLs, but it requires discipline.

 ### Simple example: adding to `String`